Etheryte/focus-group/README.md

 # FocusGroup

-`FocusGroup` is a basic building block for constructing menus and interactive UI components that depend on user focusable elements, while keeping accessibility in mind.
+`FocusGroup` is a basic building block for constructing accessible menus and interactive UI components that depend on focusable elements.

 ## Installation